scottdejonge/scottdejonge.github.io/styleguide.md

 ---
 layout: default
 title: Style Guide
+description: "A demonstration of the visual styles of the various elements that comprise the design of this site including headings and typographic styles."
+accent: "blue"
 ---

 This page exists to demonstrate the visual styles of the various elements that comprise the design of this site.